nvda-es/devguides_translation/original_docs/spladdoninternals.md

 A live radio broadcast would not be complete without jingles.
 This can range from station promotions (often called "promos"), advertisements, jingles to convey the mood of a show, segment jingles and more.
 Many station automation programs, including StationPlaylist Studio includes facilities to manage jingles (sometimes called carts), including defining a cart to be played when cart keys are pressed, announcing the name of the playing cart and saving uer specific carts to a safe location.

 For blind broadcasters, one of the things they worry is pressing a wrong jingle key by accident, thus script writers were asked to implement a way for broadcasters to learn which carts are assigned to cart keys.
 As of time of this post, all three screen readers (JAWS for Windows (script author: Brian Hartgen), Window-Eyes (script author: Jeff Bishop), NVDA (script author: Joseph Lee (I, the author of this article)) includes a feature to learn jingle assignments.
-As this is a series of articles on internals of an NVDA add-on, I'll give you an overview of what happens when you activate and explore cart assignments (in fact, this section was the most interesting and feedback driven portion of the add-on).
+As this is an article on internals of an NVDA add-on, I'll give you an overview of what happens when you activate and explore cart assignments (in fact, this section was the most interesting and feedback driven portion of the add-on).
 Along the way you'll learn where Cart Explorer (NVDA's version of cart learn mode) draws its power and why it is very important.

 ### Carts in StationPlaylist Studio